biemond/vagrant-puppetmaster/puppet/modules/orawls/README.markdown

 - installs FMW add-on to a middleware home like OSB,SOA Suite, Oracle Identity Management, Web Center + Content
 - apply a BSU patch on a Middleware home ( < 12.1.2 )
 - apply an OPatch on a Middleware home or a Oracle product home
-- creates a standard WebLogic domain
+- creates a WebLogic domain
 - pack a WebLogic domain
 - copy a WebLogic domain to a other node with SSH, unpack and enroll to a nodemanager
-- OSB, SOA Suite ( with BPM ) and BAM Cluster configuration support ( convert single osb/soa/bam servers to clusters )
+- OSB, SOA Suite ( with BPM ) and BAM Cluster configuration support ( convert single osb/soa/bam servers to clusters and migrate OPSS to the database )
 - ADF/JRF support, Assign JRF libraries to a Server or Cluster target
+- Change FMW log location of a managed server
+- Java Secure Socket Extension (JSSE) support
 - startup the nodemanager
 - start or stop AdminServer, Managed or a Cluster
 - storeUserConfig for storing WebLogic Credentials and using in WLST